AeonDeveloper/larajet-core-showcase/README.md

 This is a selective architectural glimpse into LaraJet, a Laravel-powered access control and user management system built for multi-tenant platforms.

+## LaraJet: A Laravel-native Role + Permissions Core with Anti-Spam Fortification

 # 🛫 LaraJet Core

 **LaraJet** is a Laravel-native access control and user onboarding core, designed to power membership platforms, admin panels, or multi-tenant SaaS systems with clean, testable architecture.